remykarem/python2jupyter/README.md

 ## How it works

 Jupyter notebooks are just JSON files.
 The `py2nb.py` reads the source code line-by-line and determines whether it should be a markdown cell or a code cell, using a rule-based method.
+It also respects the following:

+- Blocks of indented code.
+Comments from within are kept as a code cell).
+Eg. classes, function definitions and loops
+- Block comments
+- Pylint directives

 ## Project Structure